Desire peaks before mikveh, then drops

 When she is niddah, she should try to channel her desire for you to permissible expressions of love.
 Try to go out and spend time together in public settings, and take extra precautions when you are at home together.
 After mikveh, she should take the time to mentally prepare herself for intimacy – think of things that can enhance her desire and that can help put her in the mood.
-See our posted question on Lack of Desire for other practical suggestions on ways to increase desire.
+See our posted question here for other practical suggestions on ways to increase desire.

 If there is an ongoing problem, she can discuss with a physician the possibility of hormonal manipulation.
 Knowledge of the hormonal component of libido in women is a relatively new phenomenon.
 However, to the best of our knowledge, there are already some practical solutions that can be offered.
 She could also discuss with a physician whether any sort of psychological intervention or sex therapy might be relevant.